Mr-Smyth/sunwhere/testing.md

   3. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.
      * console results always displayed as expected.
+  4. Re-ran above tests following refactored code to allow for Sat,Sun & Sunday only weekends.
+Set current day to both Saturday and Sunday.
+     * No errors detected.
+     * Output to console always displayed as expected.

 **[Back to index](#Table-of-Contents)**

 * ### getGeolocation() and getLocationsFromUser():

-  These 3 functions were set up using existing code.
-They are to solve the issue of the code within these functions running on pages where it is not needed.
+  These functions were set up to wrap existing code in a function.
+They are to solve the issue of the code within these functions automatically running on pages where it is not needed.
   The 2 Functions are called using the window.onload = function(), Which checks that the current page is index.html.
+  Problem no longer relevant since deciding to use seperate script files, for each page.
+Simplified viewing and i felt was a lot tidier.

   The following tests were carried out:

   1. Passed the functions through JSHint, to check for errors.
      * No errors detected.
   2. Switched to results.html, to check that it wasn't being called.
       * The functions were not being called in results.html.
   3. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.